 - What are the biggest animals in the ocean?
 What are the scariest?
 The weirdest?

 These are just a few examples of the questions you can ask to help your class start answering any open-ended question on any theme.
 By asking follow-up questions and reframing your original question, you are teaching your students what kinds of questions to ask themselves “in their brains!”
-You are modeling the thinking process and helping kids make connections that they will remember the rest of their lives.
+You are modeling the thinking process and helping kids make connections they will remember the rest of their lives.
 And once they start making these connections, they don’t want to stop!
 They feel so great when the puzzle clicks in their brain — I mean they just took knowledge from a favorite TV show (SpongeBob) and applied it to the stuff they are learning in school!
 How cool is that!?

 Critical thinking is about making connection.
 It is about knowing the right questions to ask yourself when confronted with new information and putting it into a story that makes sense.
 These “Socratic Questions” help kids do just that!
 So if you want to help your students remember that starfish and crabs live in the ocean, you may ask, “What kind of animal is SpongeBob’s friend Patrick?” or “Who is SpongeBob’s boss?”